ma7modnasserr/NeuronetiX-ML-intenship/README.md

 ## Task 5: Model Comparison (Supervised and Unsupervised)
 For this final task, I created and compared two supervised and two unsupervised learning models:

-Supervised Learning Models: Built two models using techniques like Decision Trees and Support Vector Machines (SVM).
+- Supervised Learning Models: Built two models using techniques like Decision Trees and Support Vector Machines (SVM).
-Unsupervised Learning Models: Compared clustering algorithms such as K-Means and Hierarchical Clustering.
+- Unsupervised Learning Models: Compared clustering algorithms such as K-Means and Hierarchical Clustering.
-Task 5 Files

 ## Repository Structure

 /NeuronetiX-ML-Internship
 │
 ├── Task1_Regression/